 In real estate, life insurance, mutual funds, or even student recruitment, closing a deal is what keeps professionals in these industries alive.
-This is because successful salespeople are not those who know a lot about the company and the product alone, but those who have a way with people and have a ready heart and ear to listen.
+Successful salespeople are not those who know a lot about the company and the product alone, but those who have a way with people and have a ready heart and ear to listen.
 As a result, successfully sealing a sale means a lot of know-how, dedication, and a knack for getting along with people.
 Here are some tips on how to successfully seal a sale.

 Do Your Research